 Save as Statistics allows storing the information in a format suitable for statistical analysis.

 For dynamic data there is an easy way to calculate the average regional uptake in the regions in a certain frame range: with the TACs radio button selected define the range to be averaged.
 As soon as the Aver radio button is switched on the uptake statistics is calculated and listed, replacing the curves display.

 The Merge (volume weighted) selected VOIs button allows averaging of selected TACs.
 When the Selected option is activated a confirmation window appears.
 It allows the name for the new TAC to be defined.

-As soon as the OK button is pressed the new TAC is calculated and appended at the bottom of the currently available TACs list.
+As soon as the YES button is pressed the new TAC is calculated and appended at the bottom of the currently available TACs list.